-\begin{sblem} In the case (a) (resp. (b), resp. (d)), the sheaf $\toric(\Sig)$ on the \'etale site $\cS$ of $S$, which is the union of $\toric(\sig)$ ($\sig \in \Sig$) as a sheaf of the \'etale site, is actually the union of $\toric(\sig)$ as the sheaf for the weaker topology on $\cS$.
+\begin{sblem} In the case (a) (resp., (b), resp., (d)), the sheaf $\toric(\Sig)$ on the \'etale site $\cS$ of $S$, which is the union of the subsheaves $\toric(\sig)$ ($\sig \in \Sig$) for the \'etale topology, is actually the union of the $\toric(\sig)$ as a sheaf for the weaker topology on $\cS$.

 \end{sblem}